ctalar/EE406/03_design_examples/examples/08_example.md

 Why are the caps so off ? <br>
 Even if our cap definitions were incorrect since the LUT's values are extracted from SPICE, the SPICE values should match?
+Is this a modeling issue related to the number of fingers we use?